I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 One of my main problems with Creativebug is that it doesn’t offer as much variety as it seems on the surface.

 The vast majority of classes fall into a few categories, primarily art and sewing.
 Other creative endeavors like fine arts, digital illustration, photography, and design are largely absent.

 Another thing that I noticed is that it isn’t the youngest and hippest platform.
-This isn’t exactly a bad thing, but those looking for more modern approach might want to look to alternatives like Domestika.
+This isn’t exactly a bad thing, but those looking for a more modern approach and teaching style might want to look to alternatives like Domestika.

-If you’re looking for great classes for sewing, drawing, illustration, or other crafts, Creativebug is absolutely worth it.
-Especially considering how cheap it is, with the first month costing just $1.
+If you’re looking for starter classes for sewing, jewelry-making, illustration, or other crafts, Creativebug is absolutely worth it.
+Especially considering you can get your first 60 days for free!

 Just don’t expect to become an expert in any one subject.
 This is a platform for hobbyists who are looking for fun, creative ways to spend their time, not professional artists looking to pad their resumes.